StefonSimmons/poc-docs-replatform/README.md

 ## SSR with GraphQL as a Live Content Loader (LCL)
 `http://localhost:4321/integrations-ssr-lcc`

 Using the Github GraphQL in a Live Content Loader, I found that I maintain the request frequency advantage of GraphQL.
-Benefits from a native tools designed for fetching page content vs astro actions which are really to be used for user interactions like form submissions.
+Benefits from a native tool designed for fetching page content (LCL) v.s Astro **actions** which are really to be used for user interactions like form submissions.
 With LCL, we can easily filter content before rendering with getLiveEntry().

 ## SSG with GraphQL as a build-time Content Loader (CL)
 `http://localhost:4321/integrations-ssg-acl`